debezium/debezium-examples/nats/README.md

 ### Creating a Stream Subscriber

-Start a NATS stream subscriber that will receive the change events from the publisher.
+Start a NATS subscriber that will receive the change events from the publisher.
 It simply show the raw events on standard output.

 ```
 mvn exec:java@subscriber
 ```

-### Creating a Stream Publisher Sending Events
+### Creating a Publisher Sending Events

 Start the Debezium Embedded to get change events from database.
 Also create a NATS stream publisher who send change events to a specific NATS subject.
 All subscriber who is listening to this subject will receive these events.